nenadmarkus/pico/README.md

 Those of you who would like to quickly see what this repository is all about, go to the folder **runtime/samples/C**.
 There you will find a sample program which will detect faces in a video stream supplied from the default webcam attached to the computer.
+Also, you can check out a demo video at <http://www.youtube.com/watch?v=1lXfm-PZz0Q>.

 In general, detection can be described as a task of finding the positions and scales of all objects in an image that belong to a given appearance class.
 For example, these objects could be cars, pedestrians or human faces.